1. Home>

 Vosotras / Vosotrosos encontrasteisyou (plural) found

-Ellas / Ellos / Ustedesse encontraronthey found, you (plural formal) found
+Ellas / Ellos / Ustedesse encontraronthey found

 Or use our app: